JGunda88/battery-trade-optimiser/README.md

 At present no unit tests are provided.
 But there is a test script "test_end_point.py" under tests folder to test the API endpoint with sample data files.
 The user can use this script to test the functionality at API level or the Optimisation level.
+ > **This could be the easiet approach to test the functionality once the virtual environment with needed depedencies
+ > are created.**
  # Contact
 For questions or contributions, please contact Jagadeesh Gunda, jack.jagadeesh@gmail.com.